The Meaning of Accounting Period (Reporting Period)

 Note that the accounting period fiscal year need not coincide with the calendar year.
 When a financial statement refers to "FY 2011," for instance, the reference simply refers to the fiscal year ending sometime in calendar 2011.
 The US government fiscal year ends 30 September 30, the UK government fiscal year ends 31 March, while the Australian government ends its fiscal year on 30 June.
 Among companies in private industry, Cisco Systems ends its fiscal year 31 July, Siemens ends the fiscal year on 30 September, and Hewlett-Packard's fiscal year ends 31 October.

-Nevertheless, a majority of companies worldwide (e.g. Ericsson, Virgin Media, and IBM) end their fiscal year accounting periods when the calendar year ends, on 31 December.
+Nevertheless, a majority of companies worldwide (for example, Ericsson, Virgin Media, and IBM) end their fiscal year accounting periods when the calendar year ends, on 31 December.